 It makes some sense for the Government to be risk averse – doing so protects tax dollars against waste.
 However, techniques used in acquisitions in the past were not always successful in obtaining systems, wasting time and taxpayer money.
 The Government realized this in the 1990s with FASA and FARA reforms, and is it making positive and substantive steps toward spending less time and money acquiring goods through the FAR, but there are still significant changes that need to be implemented by senior agency leadership and acquisition professionals.

 First is to define a successful acquisition by the value of the final product delivered – reverse plan from the end of the contract all the way to pre-solicitation activities and define a successful acquisition by using measurable results from the final product delivered.
 The acquisition and contract performance are intrinsically connected.
-By envisioning the successful, measurable outcomes at the end of the contract and incorporating actions which will help the Government achieve them as part of the acquisition process, the Government will increase its probability of success.
+By envisioning the successful, measurable outcomes at the end of the contract and incorporating actions that will help the Government achieve them as part of the acquisition process, the Government will increase its probability of success.
 Part of that process should be for potential contractors to show that they can perform, not just say they can.

 Next, OMB’s Office of Federal Procurement Policy (OFPP), the General Services Administration (GSA), and the Federal Acquisition Institute (FAI) should promote greater innovation and industry engagement as best practices to achieve the goals during the pre-solicitation planning process.
 Most Contracting Officers will not take the initiative to innovate seriously unless they have support from senior Government leaders.
 There is too little incentive to do so.
 OFPP should tell more of the acquisition community that the FAR is not standing in the way of the use of innovation in acquisition.
 Conversely, OFPP, GSA and FAI should be the ones to fully implement the reforms envisioned by FASA and FARA in the 90s.
 FAI should aggressively promote the idea that program success is the goal of all acquisitions, not the award of a contract.